ahmadekhalili/onetomultipleimage/README.md

 # onetomultipleimage

-onetomultipleimage is a django package to convert one image to specified sizes.
-You give an image, and receive uploaded of that image in different sizes.
+onetomultipleimage is a django package to convert one image to several sizes.
+You give an image (with sizes), and receive uploaded images with that sizes.
 It can be used in REST or django model.

 ## installation

 1- run: ``` pip install onetomultipleimage[jalali]```

 To install onetomultipleimage with Jalali date support, add ```[jalali]``` part.
-`IMAGES_PATH_TYPE='jalali'` in settings.py, now jalali date path used (instead default gregorian) like:
+also put `IMAGES_PATH_TYPE='jalali'` in settings.py, now jalali date path used (instead default gregorian) like:
 __/media/FatherImage/1401/12/13/small.jpg__ instead of: __/media/FatherImage/2023/3/4/small.jpg__

 2- to install **onetomultipleimage** models, add 'onetomultipleimage' to `INSTALLED_APPS` of project's settings.py